dpgaspar/Flask-AppBuilder-Skeleton-AddOn/README.rst

 ------------------------------------------------------

-THIS IS IN ALPHA STAGE, DON'T TRY IT YET
+THIS IS IN ALPHA STATE, DON'T TRY IT YET
 ------------------------------------------------------